kieranhj/scr-beeb/doc/readme.txt

 installed internally these may be occupying sideways RAM banks.
 You will need to remove them and check links
-LK18 and LK19 are set correcly as per the Master Reference manual.
+LK18 and LK19 are set correctly as per the Master Reference manual.

 PAGE must be at &E00.
 Type "P.~PAGE"